-Please join the Urban Conservancy for our 2019 Urban Heroes Awards Luncheon Friday, February 15th in the beautifully restored Art-Deco Lakefront Airport.
+The Urban Conservancy’s 2019 Urban Heroes Awards Luncheon was held Friday, February 15th 2019 in the beautifully restored Art-Deco Lakefront Airport.

-Honorees will be recognized for their role in shaping a vibrant and resilient New Orleans.
+Honorees were recognized for their role in shaping a vibrant and resilient New Orleans.

 Carol Bebelle, Co Founder & Executive Director, Ashé Cultural Arts Center

 Leah Chase, Executive Chef, Dooky Chase’s Restaurant